| |

 Why You Need To Visit The Blue Lagoon In Iceland

-The Blue Lagoon is marketed as the 25th wonder of the world, which I’m not sure is even a real thing.
+The Blue Lagoon is marketed as one of National Geographic’s Wonders of the World, which I’m not sure is even a real thing.
 But if it is you can say you’ve been there, so that’s something!

 Also, don’t listen to people who say it’s just like any other pool.
 I don’t know what pool they’re talking about, but it’s unlike any pool or even lagoon that I’ve ever been to, even in Iceland!